Despite Purple Line problems, Maryland will pursue public-private partnership for toll lane plan

 The Purple Line concessionaire has said major delays and cost overruns stemmed from CSX changing design requirements for a crash wall, the Maryland Department of the Environment changing storm water system rules, and disagreements over what right of way the state must provide.

-Prince George’s council member Mel Franklin (D-At Large) questioned how state officials could guarantee no taxpayer money would be necessary when megaprojects often end up over budget.
+Prince George’s Council member Mel Franklin (D-At Large) questioned how state officials could guarantee no taxpayer money would be necessary when megaprojects often end up over budget.

-Under the state’s plan, teams of companies would add up to four toll lanes — two in each direction — to both I-270 and the Maryland portion of the Beltway and build a new, wider American Legion Bridge.
+Under the state’s plan, teams of companies would add up to four toll lanes — two in each direction — to I-270 and the Maryland portion of the Beltway and build a new, wider American Legion Bridge.
 Toll rates would vary based on congestion to keep traffic moving at a minimum speed of 45 mph.
 The existing lanes would remain free.

 State officials have said they plan to start with I-270 and the western part of the Beltway, between the Virginia side of the American Legion Bridge and the I-270 spur.